noops888/cf-autorag-mcp/README.md

 - `rewrite_query` (boolean, optional) - Whether to rewrite query for better matching (default: false)

 ### `autorag_ai_search`
-Performs an AI-powered search with query rewriting and ranking but **NO answer generation**.
-Returns ranked document chunks only, never AI-generated responses.
+Performs an AI-powered search with query rewriting and ranking but **no answer generation**.
+Uses Cloudflare's `search()` method with `rewrite_query: true` for better semantic matching and returns only ranked document chunks.

 **Parameters:**
 - `query` (string, required) - The search query text